Puerto Maldonado Amazon Basin, Peru Travel Guide

 This period is optimal for macaw clay lick viewing.
 Trails are clearer for hiking.
 You generally encounter less rain and fewer mosquitoes.
 This period is ideal for most popular activities.

 The jungle is lush and green.
 Higher river levels allow exploration of flooded forests.
-It is good for birdwatching.
+It is suitable for birdwatching.
 There are fewer tourists, and prices can be lower.
 "Friajes" (cold snaps) can occur, bringing cooler temperatures.

 Plan your trip around Fiesta de San Juan (June 24th) for an unique cultural experience in town.
 This celebration is lively and presents classic food and music.